Joe Don Rooney: Personal life

 Rooney has struggled with alcohol abuse throughout his career, though he became sober in 2021.
 In September 2024, he announced that he had maintained his sobriety for three years.

 Relationships

 Rooney married former beauty queen Tiffany Fallon on April 23, 2006.
 She was Miss Georgia USA in 2001 and 2nd runner-up for the Miss USA 2001 competition.
 She was also the 2005 Playmate of the Year.
 The couple was featured in the Playboy Cyber Club's celebrity photographer section, with the nude pictorial of Fallon being shot by Rooney himself.
 The couple have three children.
 The couple separated in 2021 and the divorce was finalized in 2023.
+As of 2025, Rooney is pursuing a new relationship with a woman named Jenny Hecht.

 Legal issues

 On September 9, 2021, he was arrested for and charged in Tennessee with driving under the influence after crashing his vehicle into a tree line.
 He sustained no injuries in the crash.
 On June 1, 2022, Rooney pleaded guilty to the charges; he was sentenced to one year in jail, with all but two days of the sentence suspended, and the loss of his driver's license.